hemanthsai126/CIC-IDS/readme.md

 - Data API operation logic
 - research completion handoff triggers

-Because of that overlap, the voice brain work should be reapplied only after PR #991 is merged.
-The next implementation should start from latest `main`, not from the temporary preview revision used for the first Vapi smoke test.
+Because of that overlap, the voice brain work should be reapplied from latest `main`, preserving PR #991 behavior and avoiding the temporary preview revision used for the first Vapi smoke test.

 ## Ownership Model